Homelessness - Support And Guidance

 The prevention duty starts at eight weeks before the anticipated date of actual homelessness, and will last for a period of 56 days.
 However, it may be brought to an end earlier where we are satisfied that you have found suitable accommodation.
 We will consider if there is a reasonable chance that it can be occupied for at least six months.

 The prevention duty can also end if you deliberately and unreasonably refuse to cooperate with us, or become homeless.
 In these cases, you will proceed to the ‘relief’ stage.

 (3) Duty to relieve homelessness

 If you are homeless and eligible for assistance, we will take reasonable steps to relieve homelessness by helping you to secure suitable accommodation.
 This duty applies to all eligible applicants, regardless of priority need and whether or not you might be found intentionally homeless.
 If you have no local connection to Ashford, we can refer this duty to another local authority with which you do have a connection.

 The relief duty lasts for a period of 56 days and can be brought to an end if you find suitable accommodation which is likely to last for at least six months.
 The duty will also end if you refuse an offer of suitable accommodation of at least six months’ duration or if you deliberately and unreasonably refuse to co-operate with the relief process.

 The main homelessness duty

-If you have deliberately or unreasonably refused to co-operate with the steps set out in your personalised housing plan, we will only owe a duty to make a ‘final accommodation offer’ – which will usually be a six months’ tenancy of private rented accommodation.
+If you have deliberately or unreasonably refused to co-operate with the steps set out in your personal housing plan, we will only owe a duty to make a ‘final accommodation offer’.
+This final offer will usually be a six months’ tenancy of private rented accommodation.